bigbizze/sealed-semantics/README.md

 Typescript types mostly govern syntax:

-Is this a string or not?
-If this is an object instead of a number, then this property on that object needs this type. etc.
+> Is this thing a string or not?
+If this this thing is an object instead of a number, then this property on that object needs this type. etc.

-In the world of AI agents, syntax rules are often locally coherent but semantically insufficient in the larger context.
-Human programmers implicitly carry lots of context in their heads while working about the bigger picture of a repository or project.
+AI agents often confuse locally coherent syntactical rules for globally coherent semantic ones.
+Human programmers are different in that they implicitly carry lots of semantic context in their heads when working in a repository they're familiar with, which they apply when making decisions.

 A senior engineer who sees: